aanmeba/the-poster-shop/README.md

 - Integrated a badge onto the cart icon, indicating the presence of items within
 - Added a dark or light theme for the badge depending on the backgound colour in the navigation bar

+### 12/08/2023 - Separate services and add tests for helpers

+- Broke down services into smaller pieces
+- Added tests for helper functions (work in progress)

+### 05/09/2023 - Fix the `FavButton` showing on the nav while scrolling

+- Removed unnecessary `z-index` in the `Card` component

+### 13/09/2023 - Fix a bug in the Favourite Page

+- Fix control flow to make adding favourite items to the Favourite Page